aosp-riscv/working-group/README.md

 - 2020-09-15 We launched task to porting AOSP kernel for RISC-V. After some research, we decided to base off the branch `android-5.4-stable` of AOSP common kernels and we are in working now.

+- 2020-10-01 Using the latest AOSP kernel and configuration, with GNU and LLVM/Clang tool-chain for RISC-V, successfully compile and boot the kernel on QEMU.
+The only problem is: after mounting the minimum rootfs, encounter the "Segmentation Fault" error.
+Still in debugging this issue.
+In addition, We began to study how to port the bionic library of AOSP to RISC-V. The current work is to port the AOSP building framework for bionic.

 ## About Us

 The initial members of this project is from the [PLCT lab](https://github.com/isrc-cas/).